OmiIam/Prime-Edge/replit.md

 ### Database Schema

-The database uses three main tables:
+The application now uses a PostgreSQL database with three main tables managed by Drizzle ORM:

-- **Users Table**: Stores user information, credentials, roles, and account balances
+- **Users Table**: Stores user information, credentials, roles, account balances, account numbers, and account types
-- **Transactions Table**: Records all financial transactions with type, amount, and descriptions
+- **Transactions Table**: Records all financial transactions with type, amount, descriptions, and timestamps
-- **Admin Logs Table**: Tracks administrative actions for audit purposes
+- **Admin Logs Table**: Tracks administrative actions for audit purposes with admin and target user references

+The database connection is configured through environment variables and uses the Neon serverless PostgreSQL adapter for optimal performance and scalability.

 ### Frontend Architecture